SantiagoValdez/pat-report/README.md

 [![Star on GitHub][github-star-badge]][github-star]
 [![Tweet][twitter-badge]][twitter]

+# Disclaimer

+This is a hobby project heavily based on [angular-electron by Maximegris](https://github.com/maximegris/angular-electron), which was used as a seed to make this project, below for now we mantain the original `readme` for documentation purposes.

 # Introduction

 Bootstrap and package your project with Angular 11 and Electron 12 (Typescript + SASS + Hot Reload) for creating Desktop applications.